egonolieux/personal-conventions/languages/c-sharp.md

 # C# conventions

+In general, follow the official C# language conventions: <https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions>.
+For static code analysis, Roslynator can be used.

 - Accept the most general type possible and return the most specific type possible.
 - Always use C#-style comment blocks.
 - Avoid throwing exceptions from getters (unless the argument is invalid).